kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 ## Proposal

-Extend `--system-reserved` and `--kube-reserved` to accept `hugepages-<size>` keys, gated by `SystemReservedHugepages`.
+Extend `--system-reserved` and `--kube-reserved` to accept `hugepages-<size>` keys, gated by the `SystemReservedHugepages` Feature Gate.
 Kubelet already subtracts matching `system-reserved` and `kube-reserved` entries from node capacity when computing Allocatable, so hugepages flow through that path with no scheduler changes.
 The same totals unblock `--reserved-memory`: Memory Manager requires per-type